floresql/Cheat_Sheets/SQL/05_ctes_and_subqueries.md

 # SQL CTEs & Subqueries Cheat Sheet

 ## 📌 Description
-Explains subqueries and Common Table Expressions (CTEs), including recursion.

-## 🚀 When to Use
-Use to break complex queries into logical parts or handle hierarchical data.

-## 📌 Description
 Use CTEs and subqueries to break down complex logic and reuse query structures.